Build fast. Keep privacy in the stack

 1

-At Rest: Encrypt data on the user’s device
+Encrypt data at rest on the device

 2

-In Transit: Encrypt it while it moves to your server.
+Encrypt it in transit to your server.

 3